 Additional scientific studies are underway to hone in even further on the great things about physical exercise for individuals with Parkinson’s disease, as well as the precise reasoning behind it.
 For the time being, in the event your family member has been diagnosed with Parkinson’s disease, it is certainly advantageous to consult with his or her primary care physician for a recommended exercise regimen.

-For help with safe, dependable transportation and accompaniment to a doctor’s appointment or exercise program, or encouragement and inspiration to take part in a regular exercise routine in the home, call Stay Home Care at 615-964-7726.
-Our professional in-home care services are available to boost wellbeing for persons with Parkinson’s disease, or another condition of aging throughout Brentwood.
-Email us for more information on senior solutions in Brentwood and the surrounding communities.
+For help with safe, dependable transportation and accompaniment to a doctor’s appointment or exercise program, or encouragement and inspiration to take part in a regular exercise routine in the home, contact Stay Home Care at 615-964-7726.
+Our professional home care in Mt.
+Juliet and the surrounding areas is available to boost wellbeing for persons with Parkinson’s disease, or another condition of aging.